Don’t Waste It

 There are so many cool things to do in London – an hour is enough to get something done, see something cool, or grab a great coffee.

+Maybe it is your first time in London, maybe you have been in London for four amazing days, or maybe you only have one day.
 In this series, I tell you what I would do with My One London Hour from various locations in London, because let’s face it London is pretty big!

 I have centred all these around train stations for the simple reason that train stations are the easiest way to figure out where you are in London.